The Appointed Place

 It's a brave move to take the path of independent thinking and managing your own accounts; to casting aside constant (fake news) prattle from the financial media.
 If you have done so as a first step, then you have scored a victory and possibly your first victory.

-As this post comes to a close, it offers a summary quote from 1942.
-The British have been at war for three years before their first decisive victory:
+As this post comes to a close, a summary quote from 1942.
+The British were at war for three years before their first decisive victory:

 "Now this is not the end.
 It is not even the beginning of the end.
 But it is perhaps, the end of the beginning."

 There's no guarantee this firm and its managed accounts will be able use the option strategy to prosper and make it through a mega bear market.
 That story has yet to be told.

 However in my view, developing bear market system(s) and proceeding to implement that plan, is far better than watching the battle (missing the historic opportunity) from the sidelines.